rnichols2023/Python/README.md

 # Python
-## Projects using Python
-### This repository showcases the tests I am able to run in Python.
+## This repository showcases the tests I can run in Python.